marbel89/TimeSeriesMed/README.md

 ## Tasks

-1. Forecast monthly number of complaints using precipitation
+1. Forecast monthly number of drug use
 2. Modeling and forecasting seasonal patterns
-3. Predicting and forecasting sunspots counts

 ## Results